dessyamirudin/similaRText/README.md

 	3       Kadir  2

 ### Sample data and the usage
-Sample data is downloaded from Kaggle https://www.kaggle.com/alexisbcook/pakistan-intellectual-capital This data contain the list of Professor from Pakistan
+Sample data is downloaded from [Kaggle - Pakistan Intelectual Capital]( https://www.kaggle.com/alexisbcook/pakistan-intellectual-capital)
+This data contain the list of Professor from Pakistan

 	data("sample_data")